The other day, I brought my friend out to the garden and parted the vines of my ‘Howden’ pumpkin plant, revealing an enormous green fruit.

 All immature gourds are green, so it’s common sense to assume that a pumpkin isn’t ripe until it turns orange, right?
 Or whatever color it’s meant to be at maturity?

 Well… sort of.

 Sometimes a squash won’t turn fully orange even after the vine dies in the fall.
 (If this happens, you can still ripen the fruit off the vine.
-Read our guide to ripening green pumpkins – coming soon!)
+Read our guide to ripening green pumpkins for more info.

 Or maybe it’ll turn the right color, but the rind won’t be quite as firm as it should be.